 The Cons of a Delaware Statutory Trust for Section 1031

-A Delaware Statutory Trust cannot borrow more funds, renegotiate the terms of existing loans or reinvest proceeds from the sale of its real estate.
+A Delaware Statutory Trust cannot borrow more funds, renegotiate the terms of existing loans or reinvest sale proceeds from the sale of its real estate.

 Any cash reserves being held between distribution dates may only be reinvested in the trust’s short-term debt obligations.
 All cash, other than necessary reserves, must be distributed to investors on a regular basis.
 So flexibility is somewhat limited.